MQC8: IBM MQ V8 Clients

 • What applications run on an IBM MQ client?

 » The full MQI is supported in the client environment and this enables almost any IBM MQ application to be relinked to run on an IBM MQ client.
 Link the application on the IBM MQ client to the MQIC library, rather than to the MQI library.
 The exceptions are:

 - An application that uses global transactions; that is, it requires sync point coordination with resource managers other than the queue manager.

 » Applications which are built using various programming languages including C, C++, .NET (Windows systems only), COBOL, Java and JMS.

-» Applications running within application servers that are certified as having passed the JEE 7 Compatibility Test Suite can use the WebSphere MQ resource adapter provided in the SupportPac.
-For more information see WebSphere MQ resource adapter v8.0 statement of support
+» Applications running within application servers that are certified as having passed the JEE 7 Compatibility Test Suite can use the IBM MQ resource adapter provided in the SupportPac.
+For more information see IBM MQ resource adapter v8.0 statement of support

 RELATED MESSAGE SERVICE CLIENTS